 Among some models, especially Ford, Chevrolet/GMC and Ram, you have about 10 sub-model choices each, with many variants based on 4×2 and 4×4 compositions, cab sizes and truck bed lengths.
 Literally, there are thousands of configurations, with high-end features such as leather seats, infotainment systems and storage options allowing customization.
 Buyers of full-size pickup trucks use them as family vehicles, as well as for recreational and work duty purposes.

-Heavy Duty is a Must
+Work Trucks: Heavy Duty is a Must

 The full-size pickup truck market is composed of two subcategories — light- and heavy-duty models.
 Utilizing the same platform that underpins its largest trucks, Ford, GM and Ram have fortified these models to deliver exceptional performance, usually through a very large gasoline engine or a turbodiesel.